GabeScott/standard-works-vault/General Conference/1984 April - Warmed by the Fires of Their Lives.md

 I have read how Relief Society observed its fiftieth year with a great gathering of sisters in this Tabernacle.
 President Zina D. H. Young addressed the congregation and exclaimed:

-“O that my words could be heard by all people, not only by you my brethren and sisters in this Tabernacle but that they might be heard and understood by all the people of this continent, and not only this continent, but the continents of Asia, Africa, Europe and the islands of the sea.”
-(Minutes of the Relief Society General board, vol. 1, March 17 1892, p.
+“O that my words could be heard by all people, not only by you my brethren and sisters in this Tabernacle but that they might be *heard* and *understood* by all the people of this continent, and not only this continent, but the continents of Asia, Africa, Europe and the islands of the sea.”
+(Minutes of the Relief Society General board, vol. 1, 17 Mar.
+1892, p.
 225.)

 I have come to feel that this may have been more than just a wistful expression of a great former leader.
 Perhaps it was instead a pleading with the Lord for a time such as this.
 Let me explain:

 When I was a little girl I participated in a program here in the Tabernacle.
 At that time an impression came to me that I have never forgotten, even though I did not understand it then.
 I was filled with an awareness that sometime I would stand before a vast congregation of the Church in this building.

 I thought this vision of my childhood was realized in the 1974 Relief Society conference when I was sustained as the general president of the Relief Society.
-But now I feel certain that this is the day I saw.
+But now I feel certain that *this* is the day I saw.
 And perhaps because of prayerful people like President Zina Young our voices are heard proclaiming the truths of the gospel to all the world, truths that can be transmitted into the very hearts and minds of people who will listen and try to understand.

 In that spirit I am proud to testify today that our prophets and Apostles are men called of God.
 They will always lead the Church aright by divine direction and by the power of the Holy Ghost.